h-gokul/KFNet-study/Readme.md

 # KFNet- Study
 This is a study project on Bayesian State estimation in a deep learning framework.
 KFNet estimates scene coordinates aka. point clouds using a measurement + process systems and  uses a kalman filter formulation to refine the estimated point clouds.
 This repository is adapted from this [main codebase](https://github.com/zlthinker/KFNet).

-You can either follow the below evaluation procedure to predict the point clouds, or you can download the point clouds that we have already obtained [here](NEED TO PROVIDE LINK)  and skip to the visualization step.
+You can either follow the below evaluation procedure to predict the point clouds, or you can download the point clouds that we have already obtained [here](https://drive.google.com/drive/folders/1cMDvOlGF1XWl98dUlTmkPmoREFFFfQ2D?usp=sharing)  and skip to the visualization step.

 ## Predict the point clouds:
   The codebase requires CUDA 9.0 cudnn 7 and tensorflow 1.10-gpu.
 These are not the latest versions and we have built a docker container that covers all of these required dependancies.
-For this, however, you need docker to be setup in your system, and its install procedure is explained below/
+For this, however, you need docker to be setup in your system, and its install procedure is explained below.
   ### Docker setup:

   Follow this tutorial for installing docker, if not installed already.
 Otherwise skip to the next step.